mykle1/MMM-EARTH/README.md

 # MMM-EARTH

-A MagicMirror module to display the Earth as it rotates.
+A MagicMirror module to display real time pictures of the Earth as it rotates.
+The sunlit side!

 ## How we look - from 1,000,000 miles away!